Cognigy/Documentation/docs/en/docs/ai/tools/node-search.md

 ### Node and Node Editor highlighting
 <div class="divider"></div>

-Once the search text is entered, all the nodes that contain the search text will be highlighted in yellow and the page will automatically be scrolled to the first matching node.
-Using the *up* and *down* arrows within the search field, one can scroll to the previous and next matching nodes, respectively.
-In addition, the total number of nodes that contain the search text will also be displayed within the search field.
-If you like to reset and clear the search text, click the *Clear Input* button in the search field.
+Once the search text is entered, all the Nodes that contain the search text will be highlighted in yellow and the page will automatically be scrolled to the first matching Node.
+Using the *up* and *down* arrows within the search field, one can scroll to the previous and next matching Nodes, respectively.
+In addition, the total number of Nodes that contain the search text will also be displayed within the search field.
+If you'd like to reset and clear the search text, click the *Clear Input* button in the search field.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/search-node.gif" width="100%" />